jyk524/React-TicTacToe/README.md

 ### Questions

-- Implenting Score Chart and share link
+- adding Score Chart and share link

 ### Links and Email